rey9230/KotlinBaseProject/README.md

 ![Testing](test_pyramid.png)
 </p></details>

-If we want to mock final/private classes (when we writing unit tests) we should add special [file](https://github.com/mockito/mockito/wiki/What's-new-in-Mockito-2#mock-the-unmockable-opt-in-mocking-of-final-classesmethods) to our project
+If we want to mock (with library `mockitokotlin2`) final/private classes (when we writing unit tests) we should add special [file](https://github.com/mockito/mockito/wiki/What's-new-in-Mockito-2#mock-the-unmockable-opt-in-mocking-of-final-classesmethods) to our project

 ### Dagger 2 with ViewModel that have SavedState